 They primarily feed on a wide variety of fish and are hunted by killer whales and great white sharks.

-The striped dolphin takes their name from the dark stripes that run down the sides of their bodies.
+The striped dolphin takes their name from the dark stripes running down their bodies’ sides.

 They have a gray or blue-gray cape on the dorsal side, with stripes from the eye to the flipper along their sides.
-They can have stripes with colors of pink and blue on their sides as well.
+They can also have bars with pink and blue colors on their sides.

-They have some amazing behaviors, able to leap up to 23 ft, with belly flops and somersaults seeming no trouble.
+They have some unusual behaviors, able to leap up to 23 ft, with belly flops and somersaults seeming no trouble.

 They also roto-tail when they come out of the water.
 This involves moving their tails in circles as they leap out of the water.

 The tiny shrew is also known as the Etruscan shrew.
-This species of shrew is known as the smallest known mammal by a mass with a weight of less than 2g.
+This species of the shrew is known as the smallest mammal with a mass of less than 2g.

 The Etruscan shrew grows to a length of just 4cm.
-As with many other species of shrew the tiny shrew has to eat a lot of food to keep up with its metabolism.
-This species of shrew can eat up to 2 times its own body weight in one day.
+As with many other species of the shrew, the tiny shrew has to eat a lot of food to keep up with its metabolism.
+This species of shrew can eat up to 2 times its body weight in one day.

-They feed mainly on insects the same size or smaller than itself.
+They feed mainly on insects the same size or smaller than themselves.

 They are about 18 cm long and weigh about 50 grams.
-This species is found in tundras or meadows and generally live near water sources.
+This species is found in tundras or meadows and generally lives near water sources.

 The tundra vole is not commonly seen as it primarily lives underground.
 They like to store seeds and roots in the burrows they dig.

-The population of the tundra vole can vary greatly from year to year in a given area.
+The population of the tundra vole can vary significantly from year to year in a given area.
 Their fur is yellowish-brown.

-The walrus is a large marine mammal with a weight of more than 2,000 kg, although most weigh up to 1,700 kg.
-Males are larger than females.
+The walrus is a large marine mammal weighing more than 2,000 kg, although most weigh up to 1,700 kg.
+Males are more significant than females.

 They are similar in body shape to sea lions and seals.
-They have two long tusks at the front of their teeth, which can reach to a massive 1 m (3ft 3in).
+They have two long tusks at the front of their teeth, reaching a massive 1 m (3ft 3in).

-As with some other animals, walrus with the largest tusks are the leaders of their groups.
-They also use their tusks to make holes in the ice on which they live and also helping them to get out of the water.
+As with some other animals, walruses with enormous tusks are the leaders of their groups.
+They also use their tusks to make holes in the ice on which they live, helping them get out of the water.

 The water shrew is a semiaquatic mammal found in the western regions of North America.
 They are also called the Pacific water shrew or the marsh shrew.